-From me spending many housr here, and also having a Dell 964 Printer connected to a Dell Wireless Printer Adapter 3300 I have helped many and also learned from others.
+From me spending many housr here, and also having a Dell 964 Printer connected to a Dell Wireless Printer Adapter 3300 <ADMIN NOTE: Broken link has been removed from this post by Dell> I have helped many and also learned from others.

 I think this information will help you get the printer working.
 Please leave me know how you make out.

 Dell 964 printer Vista 64-bit drivers that work with Windows 7 instructions.